-Coursework focuses on establishing a solid understanding of the history and theoretical framework of the music therapy profession (MUSC 1310).
+Coursework focuses on establishing a solid understanding of the history and theoretical framework of the music therapy profession (MUSC 1310) and provides opportunities to observe others providing music therapy services in the community.
 MUSC 1320 introduces practical experience in music therapy group facilitation techniques.

 Coursework (MUSC 3310, 3320) focuses on deepening the student’s knowledge-base of the psychological and physiological effects of music as well as the characteristics and needs of children served in therapy who would benefit from music therapy services.
-Juniors also begin clinical field work, facilitating music therapy sessions in the community to gain experience and professional skills in developing and implementing music therapy techniques and strategies while supervised by a board-certified music therapist.
-See examples of our students' work in this video.
+Juniors also begin pre-internship clinical field work (MUSC 3331, 3332), facilitating music therapy sessions in the community to gain experience and professional skills in developing and implementing music therapy techniques and strategies while supervised by a board-certified music therapist.

-Coursework focuses on a variety of adult clinical populations which would potentially benefit from music therapy services, as well as research preparing and preparing students for professional practice (MUSC 4310, 4320, 4330).
-At the conclusion of the academic coursework, students apply for and successfully complete a 6-month/1040 hours residential internship in music therapy (MUSC 4340), after which they are eligible to sit for the national board certification examination, administered by the Certification Board for Music Therapists, to earn the MT-BC (Music Therapist-Board Certified) credential.
+Coursework focuses on working with adult clinical populations, undergraduate research, and preparing students for professional practice (MUSC 4310, 4320, 4330).
+Seniors continue the accrual of pre-internship clinical hours (MUSC 3333, 3334) and begin the process of applying for the required 6-month/1020 hours residential internship in music therapy.
+After successfully completing the internship, students are awarded their degree and are eligible to sit for the national board certification examination, administered by the Certification Board for Music Therapists, to earn the MT-BC (Music Therapist-Board Certified) credential.

-In addition to applying for admission to the University, all applicants interested in pursuing a music degree must perform an audition to gain admission into the Department of Music.
-See specific audition information for the Music Therapy program at Utah State University.
+In addition to applying for admission to the University, all applicants interested in pursuing a music degree must successfully pass the respective program audition prior to their first semester enrolling in music courses.
+Auditions serve admission and placement purposes, and are also for talent scholarship consideration.